 Most parents we know start their baby’s journey into solid food by spoon-feeding rice cereal or purées because that’s the way it’s always been done.
 But in fact, it turns out that there is no evidence-based research or developmental need to start solids with textureless food on a spoon.
 It’s simply just how it was always done before.

-It turns out that baby food as we know it—thin, watery purées of sweet potatoes—didn’t exist until the late 1920’s.
+But was textureless food always what babies were fed?
+And what was done before all the jars, pouches, and fancy blenders?
+Baby food as we know it—thin, watery purées of carrots and sweet potatoes—didn’t exist until the late 1920’s.
 In fact, records show that in 1880, babies were not even commonly fed solid food at all until they were 11 months old.

 The best part?
 It’s easier.

 Sign up for new guides, recipes and special offers

 The content offered on SolidStarts.com is for informational purposes only.
 Solidstarts is not engaged in rendering professional advice, whether medical or otherwise, to individual users or their children or families.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or your medical or health professional, nutritionist, or expert in pediatric feeding and eating.
 By accessing the content on SolidStarts.com, you acknowledge and agree that you are accepting the responsibility for your child’s health and well-being.
 In return for providing you with an array of content “baby-led weaning” information, you waive any claims that you or your child may have as a result of utilizing the content on SolidStarts.com.